Frugal Vacation Planning Tips for Families: 10 Budget-Friendly Strategies to Create Lasting Memories Without Breaking the Bank

 • Souvenirs/Misc: 5-10%

 Remember, a budget isn’t about restricting fun.
-It’s about making smart choices so you can enjoy your trip without money worries.
+It’s about making smart choices to enjoy your trip without money worries.
 With careful planning, you can have an amazing family vacation that doesn’t break the bank.

 Choosing Affordable Destinations